Find your care

 Severity of Peyronie’s disease depends on how bothered a man is by this condition.
 Some men have a bend of over 90 degrees and are unable to penetrate their partner.
 Some men have a much less severe bend, but are so bothered by the change in appearance of their penis that they avoid sex.
 If they don’t have a partner, they hesitate to find one, afraid to divulge their condition.
 Over the last several years, erectile dysfunction (ED) has become a household word.
 Celebrity spokesmen proclaimed their ED on national television and normalized the condition.
 This empowered a generation of men to seek treatment.
 Peyronie’s disease has no celebrity spokesman.
 It is a disease, for the most part, suffered in silence.

-If you or someone you know suffers from Peyronie’s disease, be confident that The Men’s Clinic at UCLA will treat you.
-Dr. Mills and his associates lead the world in PyD management and research.
-Dr. Mills is one of the largest volume Xiaflex injectors since its FDA approval in 2013.
+If you or someone you know suffers from Peyronie’s disease, be confident that The Men’s Clinic at UCLA will provide you with personalized treatment in a comforting environment.
+Dr. Mills and our other providers are experts in Peyronie’s disease management and research.
+Dr. Mills has been successfully managing PyD patients with XIAFLEX injectors since its FDA approval in 2013.

 Peyronie's Disease Treatment at The Men's Clinic at UCLA